awsdocs/aws-go-developer-guide/doc_source/document-history.rst

 ddbasyncclient resolves to |ddbasyncclient|

-ddbclient resolves to |ddbclient|

 ddb-dg resolves to |ddb-dg|

 DDB-dg resolves to |DDB-dg|

 DDBlong resolves to |DDBlong|

-descending", resolves to |descending",|

 EB resolves to |EB|